danyyen/market-campaign-analysis/README.md

 # market-campaign-analysis
-  Analysis using python to drive campaign insights for business growth.
+  Analysis using Python to drive campaign insights for business growth.

 ---------------------
 # Marketing Campaign Analysis